 Stickman’s Tips for Having a Table at a Comic Book Convention :: Handy tips for newcomers and oldskoolers alike!

 Mangaka.net :: Website with resources for manga artists, featuring lessons on how to draw characters, coloring, materials and a free gallery open for submissions.
-Though it hasn't had many updates recently, it will still contain loads of resources for you to look into.
+Though it hasn't had many updates since 2010, it still contains core resources for you to look at.

 I hope this has laid out the case clearly, so there are no obstacles in your way to create your own comics!
 It is not an easy path to take, but incredibly satisfying and very rock'n'roll :D Get to it!
 And party hard!